Alberta Investment Management Corp Purchases Shares of 10,502 Kimco Realty Corp (NYSE:KIM)

 Alberta Investment Management Corp purchased a new stake in shares of Kimco Realty Corp (NYSE:KIM) during the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor purchased 10,502 shares of the real estate investment trust’s stock, valued at approximately $219,000.

-A number of other institutional investors and hedge funds have also recently modified their holdings of the business.
-Meridian Wealth Partners LLC acquired a new position in shares of Kimco Realty during the first quarter valued at about $27,000.
-Quadrant Capital Group LLC raised its holdings in shares of Kimco Realty by 128.5% during the second quarter.
-Quadrant Capital Group LLC now owns 1,444 shares of the real estate investment trust’s stock valued at $30,000 after purchasing an additional 812 shares during the period.
-Arkadios Wealth Advisors raised its holdings in shares of Kimco Realty by 182.6% during the second quarter.
-Arkadios Wealth Advisors now owns 3,069 shares of the real estate investment trust’s stock valued at $64,000 after purchasing an additional 1,983 shares during the period.
-O Shaughnessy Asset Management LLC raised its holdings in shares of Kimco Realty by 1,109.1% during the first quarter.
-O Shaughnessy Asset Management LLC now owns 4,522 shares of the real estate investment trust’s stock valued at $85,000 after purchasing an additional 4,148 shares during the period.
-Finally, Advisors Asset Management Inc. raised its holdings in shares of Kimco Realty by 330.2% in the 2nd quarter.
-Advisors Asset Management Inc. now owns 4,521 shares of the real estate investment trust’s stock worth $94,000 after acquiring an additional 3,470 shares during the last quarter.
-69.09% of the stock is currently owned by institutional investors and hedge funds.
+Several other hedge funds and other institutional investors also recently made changes to their positions in the company.
+Vanguard Group Inc. raised its holdings in shares of Kimco Realty by 1.5% during the second quarter.
+Vanguard Group Inc. now owns 67,760,834 shares of the real estate investment trust’s stock valued at $1,412,813,000 after purchasing an additional 978,986 shares during the period.
+BlackRock Inc. raised its holdings in shares of Kimco Realty by 0.5% during the second quarter.
+BlackRock Inc. now owns 38,194,108 shares of the real estate investment trust’s stock valued at $796,347,000 after purchasing an additional 172,330 shares during the period.
+State Street Corp raised its holdings in shares of Kimco Realty by 6.2% during the second quarter.
+State Street Corp now owns 24,901,763 shares of the real estate investment trust’s stock valued at $519,202,000 after purchasing an additional 1,450,905 shares during the period.
+Resolution Capital Ltd raised its holdings in shares of Kimco Realty by 42.0% during the second quarter.
+Resolution Capital Ltd now owns 19,180,185 shares of the real estate investment trust’s stock valued at $399,907,000 after purchasing an additional 5,676,364 shares during the period.
+Finally, Cohen & Steers Inc. raised its holdings in shares of Kimco Realty by 58.8% in the 1st quarter.
+Cohen & Steers Inc. now owns 12,353,150 shares of the real estate investment trust’s stock worth $231,622,000 after acquiring an additional 4,575,875 shares during the last quarter.
+Hedge funds and other institutional investors own 69.09% of the company’s stock.

 A number of research firms recently weighed in on KIM.
+Truist upped their target price on shares of Kimco Realty from $23.00 to $25.00 and gave the stock a “buy” rating in a report on Monday, August 30th.
+Truist Securities upped their target price on shares of Kimco Realty from $23.00 to $25.00 and gave the stock a “buy” rating in a report on Monday, August 30th.
+BTIG Research restated a “hold” rating on shares of Kimco Realty in a report on Sunday, September 26th.
 Wolfe Research began coverage on shares of Kimco Realty in a report on Thursday, September 23rd.
 They issued a “market perform” rating and a $24.00 target price on the stock.
-Truist Securities upped their target price on shares of Kimco Realty from $23.00 to $25.00 and gave the stock a “buy” rating in a report on Monday, August 30th.
-Barclays began coverage on shares of Kimco Realty in a report on Wednesday, September 1st.
-They issued an “overweight” rating and a $27.00 target price on the stock.
-Truist upped their target price on shares of Kimco Realty from $23.00 to $25.00 and gave the stock a “buy” rating in a report on Monday, August 30th.
-Finally, Morgan Stanley increased their price objective on shares of Kimco Realty from $25.00 to $26.00 and gave the company an “overweight” rating in a research note on Thursday, August 19th.
+Finally, Morgan Stanley upped their target price on shares of Kimco Realty from $25.00 to $26.00 and gave the stock an “overweight” rating in a report on Thursday, August 19th.
 Three research analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
 Based on data from MarketBeat, the stock presently has an average rating of “Buy” and a consensus price target of $23.04.

 The business also recently announced a quarterly dividend, which will be paid on Thursday, December 23rd.
 Stockholders of record on Thursday, December 9th will be given a dividend of $0.17 per share.
 This represents a $0.68 dividend on an annualized basis and a dividend yield of 2.90%.
 The ex-dividend date is Wednesday, December 8th.
 Kimco Realty’s dividend payout ratio is currently 58.12%.